 It is not known what happened to the Surgery after that but it seems to have faded from notice being used merely for unofficial overnight stays by visitors to the Edge.
 At some point, the external stairs seem to have been repaired but later It was vandalised and the windows and doors were blocked, presumably by the National Trust, until the DCC took it over.

 The building was an obvious target for the DCC in the early 1980s when excavation of mine workings was in full swing and we needed a storage place for wheelbarrows, spades, etc. It was agreed that the DCC could lease the building provided it was restored to weatherproof condition.
-When the DCC moved in, the building had lost a quarter of its roof, the floorboards had rotted away, the windows were bricked up, there was little plaster left on the walls and the doors were secured with barbed wire.
+When the DCC moved in in 1982, the building had lost a quarter of its roof, the floorboards had rotted away, the windows were bricked up, there was little plaster left on the walls and the doors were secured with barbed wire.
 In order to brick up the windows, it looked as if someone had robbed bricks from the fire place upstairs and as a result, the end wall was at considerable risk of collapse.

 The club quickly installed temporary props and set about making the building watertight and secure.
 The picture opposite shows the building when work started (from a poor quality slide) and the one below shows the fireplace upstairs propped up.
 The roof was repaired with matching slates and some of the original found inside the building.